Ever wondered what happened to the white dog poop? You know, the one that used to be all over the grass? Well, you’re not alone!

 As strange as it may sound, new research shows that ingesting too much calcium can be just as dangerous for a dog’s health as not getting enough.
 The main concern is when dogs consume large amounts of bones with their food.

-This can lead to conditions like osteoporosis and kidney stones-and even death in some cases.
+This can lead to conditions like osteoporosis or kidney stones and even death in some cases.
 So If you’re wondering where it all went, basically people stopped feeding their pets calcium-rich food scraps from the table.

 If you’re worried about your pet eating chicken or fish bones, keep an eye on them during mealtime and remove any pieces they accidentally swallow.
 If you notice your pet having trouble breathing or losing weight despite eating normally, call your vet immediately!